In online heart disease community forums out there, it’s not uncommon for this discussion question to pop up:

 “Critical drug allergies are also very important.
 We wouldn’t want to inadvertently cause harm to a patient.”

-A few years ago, The Wall Street Journal ran an interesting piece on the subject of wearing medical identification called The Jewelry Prescription.
+A few years ago, The Wall Street Journal ran an interesting piece called The Jewelry Prescription.

-Dr. Alfred Sacchetti, a member of the American College of Emergency Physicians, told The Wall Street Journal that he often encounters patients in the E.R. with complex medical conditions who say they were never told by their physicians that they should wear a medical I.D. bracelet.
+Dr. Alfred Sacchetti, a member of the American College of Emergency Physicians, told the Journal that he often encounters patients in the E.R. with complex medical conditions who say they were never told by their physicians that they should wear a medical I.D. bracelet.
 He warns:

 “Anyone with a medical condition that would not be obvious to medics or doctors if they were unable to communicate should consider some form of medical identification program.”

-In fact, there is a growing interest in I.D. bracelets that say “No known medical conditions” so that medical treatment won’t be delayed in an emergency.
+In fact, there is a growing interest in I.D. bracelets that simply say “No known medical conditions or allergies” so that medical treatment won’t be delayed in an emergency.

-Keep in mind also that the first to come to your aid during a health crisis may not be medical personnel at all, but a passerby who can relay the information on your I.D. tag directly to the 911 dispatcher.
+Keep in mind again that the first to come to your aid during a health crisis may not be medical personnel at all, but a passerby out on the street who can relay the information on your I.D. tag directly to the 911 dispatcher.

 The Wall Street Journal interview included this wise additional tip from an E.R. physician: